 * Of course, you do not actually type any queries.
 All your communication with dotMemory is performed through the GUI.

 Object set is a number of objects selected by a specific condition.
 For ease of understanding, think of an object set as of a result of some query* (very similar to an SQL query).
-For example, you can tell dotMemory something like "Select all objects created by SomeCall(); and promoted to Gen 2", or "Select all objects retained in memory by instance A", and so on.
+For example, you can tell dotMemory something like "Select all objects created by SomeCall() and promoted to Gen 2", or "Select all objects retained in memory by the instance A", and so on.

 - Each object set can be inspected from different perspectives called views.
 Look at the list that occupies the major part of the screen.
 It is the Type list view that shows you a plain list of objects in the set.
 Other views can reveal other info about the selected set.
 For example, the Group by Dominators view will show you who retains the selected objects in memory; the Group by Creation Stack Traces view will show you what calls created the objects; and so on.